I recommend waiting for a better discount before investing in Rayonier Advanced Materials Inc. (RYAM). - The Dwinnex

 Ratios:

 Our goal is to gain a better understanding of RYAM by taking a closer look at its different ratios.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 3.15 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 9.19.
 For the most recent quarter (mrq), Quick Ratio is recorded 1.20 and its Current Ratio is at 1.90.
 In the meantime, Its Debt-to-Equity ratio is 1.19 whereas as Long-Term Debt/Eq ratio is at 1.14.

 Upgrades & Downgrades